[Click here for Application Form]

 Admission to the Institute

-In order to be admitted to one of MLI's degree programs, a prospective student must (1) have sufficient academic ability and spiritual maturity to be successful in graduate-level biblical study, (2) possess good character as measured by biblical standards, (3) be in substantial agreement with MLI's doctrinal beliefs.
+In order to be admitted to one of MLI's degree programs, a prospective student must (1) have sufficient academic ability and spiritual maturity to be successful in advanced biblical study, (2) possess good character as measured by biblical standards, (3) be in substantial agreement with MLI's doctrinal beliefs.
 [Return to Top of Page]

 Students who wish to apply for admission can obtain an APPLICATION FORM by clicking HERE!

-Admission to the Masters Program
+Admission to the Undergraduate or Masters Programs

 Admission to the Doctors Program